 One of the US leaders in retail gambling revenue, Pennsylvania lawmakers passed legislature approving online casinos in October 2017.
 Pennsylvania’s first state-regulated mobile casinos launched in July 2019.
 With more than 10 online casinos already launched, and more to come, Pennsylvania is second only to New Jersey in the US legal mobile casino market.
 FanDuel Casino, BetRivers Casino, and SugarHouse Online Casino stand atop the Pennsylvania mobile casino market.

-While Michigan legalized online gambling in December 2019, it looks as though online casinos will not be available to folks in the state until late 2020 or early 2021.
+While Michigan legalized online gambling in December 2019, it looks as though online casinos will not be available to folks in the state until early 2021.
 The launch of casino gaming sites will likely coincide with online poker, but legal Michigan online sportsbooks are set to hit the market by November 2020.

 The West Virginia Lottery Interactive Wagering Act becoming law in March 2019, which legalized both online casinos and online poker.
 This followed the legalization of online sports betting the prior year.
 Although it took some time to enact regulations and approve licenses, the first West Virginia online casino launched in the summer of 2020.
 DraftKings West Virginia partnered with Hollywood Casino at Charleston Races.